apache/comdev-site/source/contributor-ladder.md

 While most people think of open source contributors as being coders, there are a wider variety of ways that you can contribute to a project.

-Most user's first contribution will be to open a ticket on the project's issue tracker, or to answer a less experienced user's questions.
+Most users' first contribution will be to open a ticket on the project's issue tracker, or to answer a less experienced user's questions.
 These actions help shape the future direction of the project, and are important contributions.